Frequently Asked Questions

 - I get an error message when trying to watch the videos.
 How can I see the videos?

 - I passed the test, but I don't remember which e-mail I used at registration.
-How can I retrieve my Certificate?
+How can I validate my Certificate?

 - I know my Test ID or I have just logged in.
 How can I get my Certificate?